ZF's Vision Zero concept shows how self-driving cars will be safer for everyone

 The Vision Zero prototype is loaded with cameras and sensors both inside and out designed to prevent any possibility of a mistake both when a human is at the controls or when the vehicle is driving itself.
 Around 3,500 fatalities annually in the U.S. can be traced to drivers paying attention to something other than the road ahead.
 ZF hopes to trim that devastating figure substantially.

 Inside the concept van, a camera watches the driver's face.
-Should the human lose concentration—falling asleep or diverting their eyes to their phone, for instance—the Vision Zero van sounds an alert and tugs the seatbelt first and then takes over the reins if there's no reaction.
+Should the human lose concentration—falling asleep or diverting their eyes to their phone, for instance—the Vision Zero van sounds an alert and tugs the seat belt first and then takes over the reins if there's no reaction.
 Today, some cars may warn a driver if their increasingly erratic driving looks like fatigue, but they can't take over.

 Even if the driver is competent but mistakenly enters a freeway against the flow of traffic, an experimental wrong-way inhibit function takes over the controls.
 For now, the function stops the car dead in its tracks and turns on its hazard lights until the driver manually turns the vehicle around, but future systems could potentially pull the car off the road.
 The system could even communicate with road infrastructure in the future to improve traffic flow in carpool lanes that reverse direction depending on the time of day.